domschrei/mallob/README.md

 Go into the directory `src/hordesat` and execute `bash build.sh` which will (a) attempt to find your MPI installation and (b) call `make` with the appropriate arguments.
 This generates the executable `build/mallob`.

 Alternatively, you can run `mallob` in a virtualized manner using Docker.
-You will find a fitting `Dockerfile` in the root directory.
+Adjust the `CMD` statement in the `Dockerfile` and/or the execution script `aws-run.sh` to fit your particular infrastructure.

 ## Usage